-They are the cutest dogs I have ever seen.
+Chis are the cutest dog breed I have ever seen.
 They are so sweet and small that they can easily get fit into your arm or lap.
 They are very loyal and caring.
-It is fun to be with them and watch them playing for long periods of time as they are very affectionate.
+It is fun to be with them and watch them playing for long periods of time.
+They are very affectionate.
 They will love you unconditionally.
-You can make homemade dog food as a treat to your loved pet.

 2. They are excellent pets if you are living in an apartment.

-A Chihuahua is small in size.
+The average weight of a Chihuahua is 3-6 pounds.
 They do not require large spaces or fields to play.
-Your home can provide a lot of space for him to run, roam about and exercise.
+Your home can provide a lot of space for your dog to run, roam about and exercise.

 Chihuahuas have excellent eyesight and hearing capabilities and having them around provides security at home.
 It will alert you if a stranger enters or trespasses into the house.

 They are considered great watch dogs.
-You will feel less stress that burglars and thieves are sneaking in with these little guys around.
+You will feel less stress about burglars sneaking in with these little guys around.

 4. They are good learners and can be taught to use the litter box.